 There is really no right or wrong way to prioritize tasks, as long as you get a satisfactory outcome.
 Don’t get stuck on one particular way of doing it if you feel like you are not getting the best results.
-Prioritizing should help you save time, stay focused on what’s truly important, and, hopefully, get enough sleep every night!
+Prioritizing with the best task organizer should help you save time, stay focused on what’s truly important, and, hopefully, get enough sleep every night!

 Planning & Scheduling

 Many people dismiss planning and scheduling as dull and excessive activities.
-It often comes from some kind of negative experience, e.g. a person tried planning their week in Google calendar once, hated it, and gave up.
+It often comes from some kind of negative experience, e.g. a person tried planning their week in their free calendar planner once, hated it, and gave up.
 The argument often is that you spend too much time on it, and the plans never work out anyways.
 We strongly disagree!